uclnlp/jack/README.md

 All work and no play makes Jack a great framework!

 Read [How to Install and Run Jack the Reader](docs/How_to_install_and_run.md) for more detailed information to install and run a first example using Jack the Reader.
 For a general overview of Jack the Reader and its high-level components see [Understanding Jack the Reader](docs/Understanding_Jack_the_Reader.md).
 For an overview of the Jack the Reader API see the [API documentation](https://uclmr.github.io/jtr/).
+Checkout our [notebooks](notebooks/) to understand how to interact with our readers.

 # Rules
 - [Comply with PEB 8 Style Guide](https://www.python.org/dev/peps/pep-0008/)